Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - **0x0187C-0x01FFF: 0x00;**
 - **0x02000-0x1FFFF: same as Game Boy Camera;**

 The counter for images is followed by a nice flower meter just below.
-I think that the game save data are not protected just because the game is not finished.
+I think that the game save data are not protected, possibly because the game is not finished.
 Indeed, the "Magic" word exists but without checksum after and the game save data are not echoed contrary to the state vector that may originate from the old Game Boy Camera code the Hello Kitty is based on.
 Moreover, game save data are written in address range 0x01000-0x0102E wich corresponds to animation settings in the regular Game Boy Camera (so it will mess all minigames data if you change the rom as checksum won't be updated properly).

 These minor ram save format inconsistencies mean that switching from regular rom to HK rom with the same save is OK, but switching back will probably wipe your records if you catch any "kitt", the rom "currency", as this ram area will be considered as corrupted.
 Images are anyway always conserved.

 Save functionality of the leaked rom was probably enough for running and testing the game but not "polished" for antipiracy and public release.
 Structure of the sram, very similar to the Game Boy Camera, reinforces the idea that this version is more a port of the GB Camera than a complete reboot.

-It was also observed that the image is overall "smoother" (in a not pleasant way I should admit) with this camera rom (hardware being the same) which probably involves some subtle modifications of dithering tables (or just default contrast setting) compared to regular roms (registers sent to the sensor are exactly the same, I've compared them).
+It was also observed that the image is overall "smoother" (in a not-so-pleasant way, I should admit) with this camera rom (hardware being the same) which probably involves some subtle modifications of dithering tables (or just default contrast setting) compared to regular roms (registers sent to the sensor are exactly the same, I've compared them).

 Funfact: as the number of borders in HK rom is higher than in regular roms (and checksum correctly updated for this entry in HK rom), you can save a value from HK rom not supported by regular rom.
 This leads to an incorrect address to tilemap and very interesting glitched borders appear.